-Catechetical instruction in Orthodoxy in America does not typically last the three years which was common in the time of St. John Chrysostom, but typically can last from six months to a year or longer, depending on the practice of the bishop, his jurisdiction, and the level of spiritual maturity of the catechumen.
+Catechetical instruction in Orthodoxy in America does not typically last the three years which was common in the time of St. John Chrysostom, but typically can last from six months to a year, depending on the practice of the bishop, his jurisdiction, and the level of spiritual maturity of the catechumen.
 Local parish priests typically oversee the catechesis of those preparing to be received into the Church.

 The Orthodox Church has no formal catechism, a single body of work that details the specifics of its faith.
 This is one difference between the Orthodox Church and the Roman Catholic Church, who does have a specific catechism.